swiftlang/swift-testing/Sources/Testing/Testing.docc/Parallelization.md

 trait causes that suite to run its contained test functions and sub-suites serially instead of in parallel.

-The `.serialized` trait is recursively applied: if it is applied to a suite, any parameterized tests or test suites contained in that suite are also serialized (as are any tests contained in those suites, and so on.)
+The ``Trait/serialized`` trait is recursively applied: if it is applied to a suite, any parameterized tests or test suites contained in that suite are also serialized (as are any tests contained in those suites, and so on.)

 This trait doesn't affect the execution of a test relative to its peers or to unrelated tests.
 This trait has no effect if test parallelization is globally